rheo5/eth-bootcamp/README.md

 ## Merkle trees in Bitcoin
 * design of merkle trees makes them extremely efficient for data verification
-* merkle trees are used to store every transaction mined on the bitcoing network
+* merkle trees are used to store every transaction mined on the bitcoing network &nbsp;

-* architecture of bitcoin block:
+* **architecture of bitcoin block:**
 ![bitcoin block](https://www.researchgate.net/publication/343236094/figure/fig1/AS:917904996462593@1595857013751/Bitcoin-block-structure.ppm)

 * all of the transactions per block are arranged into big merkle tree
 * merkle tree's root hash gets committed into the block
-* transaction data can be stored off-chain why is this good?? ask in server
+* transaction data can be stored off-chain
 * more efficient storage on blockchain -- only need to commit one piece of data than thousands of transactions
-* design purposed: keep size of blockchain small; must account for efficient data storage
+* design purposed: **keep size of blockchain small**; must account for efficient data storage
-* benefit of merkle tree design : allows for efficient proof that some data exists / merkle proofs
+* benefit of merkle tree design : **allows for efficient proof that some data exists / merkle proofs**
-* merkle proof confirms specific transactions represented by a leaf or branch hash within merkle hash root
+* merkle proof confirms specific transactions represented by a leaf or branch hash within merkle hash root &nbsp;
-* merkle tree is:
+merkle tree is:
-1. space and computationally efficient : reduce memory needed to verify that data has maintained its integrity
+  1) space and computationally efficient : reduce memory needed to verify that data has maintained its integrity
-2. good for scalability and decentralization : require less data to be broadcast across the blockchain network to verify data and transactions
+  2) good for scalability and decentralization : require less data to be broadcast across the blockchain network to verify data and transactions
-3. no need to pack a block full of transactions, just use merkle root hash : allow Simple Payment Verification (SPV) which helps verify a transaction without downloading entire block -- allows to send and receive transactions using a light client node (crypto wallet)
+  3) no need to pack a block full of transactions, just use merkle root hash : allow Simple Payment Verification (SPV) which helps verify a transaction without downloading entire block -- allows to send and receive transactions using a light client node (crypto wallet)
+&nbsp;
 * for data verification with merkle tree, there is prover and verifier
-* prover: does calculation to create merkle root (just a hash)
+* **prover:** does calculation to create merkle root (just a hash)
-* verifier: does not need to know all the values to know for certain one value is in the tree
+* **verifier:** does not need to know all the values to know for certain one value is in the tree
-* merkle tree : structure to validate data
+* **merkle tree :** structure to validate data
-* merkle root : hash contained in block header -- derived from hashes of all other transactions
+* **merkle root :** hash contained in block header -- derived from hashes of all other transactions
-* merkle path : path for merkle proof; the info the user needs to calculate expected value for the merkle root from their own transaction hash
+* **merkle path :** path for merkle proof; the info the user needs to calculate expected value for the merkle root from their own transaction hash
-* merkle proof : proves existence of specific transaction
+* **merkle proof :** proves existence of specific transaction

 ## Patricia Merkle Tries

-* ethereum block architecutre:
+* **ethereum block architecutre:**
 ![ethereum block](https://i.stack.imgur.com/eOwjD.png)
 * ethereum keeps track of larger amount of state data
-* ethereum makes use of radix trie/tree aka Patricia trie and combines this data structure with merkle tree --> Patricia Merkle Trie
+* ethereum makes use of radix trie/tree aka Patricia trie and combines this data structure with merkle tree --> **Patricia Merkle Trie**
 * radix trie is tree-like data structure used to retrieve a string value by traversing down a branch of nodes that store associated references (keys) that together lead to the end value that can be returned
 * Merkle Patricia trie is data structure that stores key-value pairs like hash table + allows us to verify data integrity and inclusion of key-value pair
 * PMTs group similar-value nodes together; ex) searching for HELP leads you in same path as searching for HELLO
-* PATRICIA (practical algorithm to retrieve information coded in alphanumeric)
+* PATRICIA (practical algorithm to retrieve information coded in alphanumeric) &nbsp;
-* two different types of data:
+two different types of data:

-1. permanent : transaction occurs, record is sealed forever --> once you locate transaction in a block's transaction trie, can return to same path over and over to retrieve same result
+  1) **permanent :** transaction occurs, record is sealed forever --> once you locate transaction in a block's transaction trie, can return to same path over and over to retrieve same result
-2. ephemeral : account states change all the time (receiving ether, interacting with contracts, etc) --> nonce, balance, storageRoot, codeHash
+  2) **ephemeral :** account states change all the time (receiving ether, interacting with contracts, etc) --> nonce, balance, storageRoot, codeHash
+&nbsp;

-* permanent and ephemeral data should be stored separately.
-Merkle tree is good for permanent, PMT is good for ephemeral data
+* permanent and ephemeral data should be stored separately. **Merkle tree is good for permanent, PMT is good for ephemeral data**
 * ethereum account state needs to be frequently updated
-* block header : hash result of all data elements contained in a block
+* **block header :** hash result of all data elements contained in a block
-* state root : root hash of state trie
+* **state root :** root hash of state trie
-* transactions root : root has of block's transactions
+* **transactions root** : root has of block's transactions
-* receipts root : root hash of receipts trie
+* **receipts root :** root hash of receipts trie
 &nbsp;
 * **ethereum : state trie**
 ![state trie](https://res.cloudinary.com/divzjiip8/image/upload/v1669868801/guides/Screen_Shot_2022-11-30_at_8.26.05_PM.png)